hodongnhut/magento2-payment-discount/README.md

 # Boolfly Payment Fee
 Add a payment with a specific fee in Magento 2

+The same license with Magento application: https://opensource.org/licenses/OSL-3.0

-Re-construct module follows the logic of this extension: https://github.com/devromans/payment-fee
+Re-construct module to follows the logic of this extension: https://github.com/devromans/payment-fee

 <h2>Technical Guide</h2>